-The discount rate used to measure the total OPEB liability was 2.2%.
+The discount rate used to measure the total OPEB liability was 3.60%.
 The projection of cash flows used to determine the discount rate assumed that District contributions will be made at rates equal to the actuarially determined contribution rates.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members through 2021.
-Therefore, the long-term expected rate of return on OPEB plan investments and the 20-year municipal bond index was applied to the applicable periods of projected benefit payments to determine the total OPEB liability.
+Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members through 2028.
+Therefore, the long-term expected rate of return on OPEB plan investments and the 20-year municipal bond index rate at June 30, 2022 of 3.54% was applied to the applicable periods of projected benefit payments to determine the total OPEB liability.